fingent-corp/gateway-prestashop-mastercard-module/README.md

 Version v1.4.4
 - Enhanced Compatibility: Compatible with PHP 8.1 & PrestaShop 8.2.x (tested with v8.2.0).
 - The module has been updated to API version 100.
-- As part of plugin analytics, the plugin will start capturing download count from GitHub and the active installation count.
-The Active count, Store Name, Store URL, and the Country configured in the PrestaShop Admin page will be captured once the Live Mode is enabled and the Merchant ID and API Password are saved in the configuration page.
+- As part of plugin analytics, the plugin will start capturing the download count from GitHub and the active installation count.
+The Active count, Store Name, Store URL, and the Country configured in the PrestaShop Admin page will be captured once the Live Mode is enabled and the Merchant ID and API Password are saved on the configuration page.

 ## Feature Support